nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `remove INDEX`, `INDEX` is a parameter which can be used as `remove 1`.
+  e.g. in `remove INDEX`, `INDEX` is a parameter which can be used as `remove 1`. e.g. in `filter ATTRIBUTE VALUE`, `ATTRIBUTE` is the attribute of a unit to filter. `VALUE` is the value of the attribute.

 </div>